 3.3 Meeting To Elect Gold Directors.
 The annual meeting of Gold Members for the election of Gold Directors shall be held on a date in the first two weeks of January of each calendar year to be fixed by the Board of Directors and stated in the notice of the meeting.

 3.4 Special Meetings.
-Special meetings of (a) all of the classes of Voting Class Members may be called at any time by (i) four or more members of the Board of Directors, (ii) the Chairman of the Board, (iii) the Executive Director, (iv) the holders of record of not less than 10% of the Individual Members, (v) three or more Gold Directors (vi) two or more Platinum Directors, or (b) for a one of the classes of Voting Class Members, (i) four or more members of the Board of Directors, (ii) the Chairman of the Board, (iii) the Executive Director, (iv) for the Individual Member class, the holders of record of not less than 10% of the Individual Members, (v) for the Gold Member class, three or more of the Gold Directors, (vi) for the Platinum Member class, two or more of the Platinum Directors.
+Special meetings of (a) all of the classes of Voting Class Members may be called at any time by (i) four or more members of the Board of Directors, (ii) the Chair of the Board, (iii) the Executive Director, (iv) the holders of record of not less than 10% of the Individual Members, (v) three or more Gold Directors (vi) two or more Platinum Directors, or (b) for a one of the classes of Voting Class Members, (i) four or more members of the Board of Directors, (ii) the Chair of the Board, (iii) the Executive Director, (iv) for the Individual Member class, the holders of record of not less than 10% of the Individual Members, (v) for the Gold Member class, three or more of the Gold Directors, (vi) for the Platinum Member class, two or more of the Platinum Directors.
 Special meetings may be called to conduct business for any purpose or purposes prescribed in the notice of the meeting and shall be held on such date and at such time as the Board may fix.
 Business transacted at any special meeting of all of the Voting Class Members or a particular class of Voting Class Members shall be confined to the purpose or purposes stated in the notice of meeting.

 3.5 Notice of Meetings.